-Erosion was observed in a drainage gulley located outside the limits of the CCR unit between the landfill and the radio tower access road to the south.
-The erosion in the gulley is not considered an operating deficiency, but, is noted because the erosion has the potential to impact the landfill if it continues and encroaches on the landfill.
+Erosion was observed in a drainage gulley located between the landfill and the radio tower access road to the south of the landfill.
+Per discussions with IPL staff, snow fencing was placed between the landfill and the gulley as a marker/physical barrier between the landfill access road and the edge of the gulley.
+The snow fence can also be used to monitor the erosion in the gulley and encroachment toward the landfill.
+Potential repair options should be identified/considered for implementation if erosion continues.
+The erosion in the gulley is not considered an operating deficiency, but, if the erosion continues and encroaches toward the landfill, it has the potential to impact the landfill.
 The area should be monitored during 7-day inspections and, if the erosion continues and encroaches toward the landfill, IPL should identify/consider potential repair options.